stacks-network/docs/_develop/zero_to_dapp_3.md

    <img src="images/netlify-deploy.gif" alt="">

-   After a moment, Netlify builds your code and displays the location of your new webiste.
+   After a moment, Netlify builds your code and displays the location of your new website.

    <img src="images/kingdom-build.png" alt="">